Trost-an-Not/Protecnus-Automatic-Flyer-Corrector/README.md

 10. Once you hit "run" on "main.py", click CTRL-L on the IDE icon on your window bar.
 Only then will it actually start executing the bulk of the code.

-11. If it does not properly recognise the flyers, it might be worthwhile replacing "fullbox.png" with a newly taken screenshot of the icon.
+11. If it does not properly recognise the flyers, replace "fullbox.png" with a newly taken screenshot of the icons.